nakhaeizadeh2000/accounting-dashboard/api/docs/ARTICLES.md

   -H "Authorization: Bearer YOUR_JWT_TOKEN" \
   -d '{
     "title": "Updated Article Title",
-    "content": "This is the updated content of the article."
+    "content": "This is the updated content of the article.", "fileIds": ["file-uuid-1", "file-uuid-3"]
   }'
 ```